 Two marine docks, one located on the southern end of the Bodie Island Lighthouse and one located at the Oregon Inlet Fishing Center, provide access to the Roanoke Sound.
 The Off Island Gun Club dock, located to the south of the Bodie Island Lighthouse at the end of the gated gravel access road, is a privately owned and maintained dock that provides member access to a small off-island facility.
 The public may use the area to launch personal nonmotorized craft if carried by hand down the access road.
-At the Oregon Inlet Fishing Center, there is a public boat launch facility as well as an NPS-maintained nonmotorized boat launch site, both of which are free to use.
+At the Oregon Inlet Fishing Center, there is a public boat launch facility as well as an NPS-maintained nonmotorized boat launch site, both of which are accessible to the public free of charge.